EdgeOfAssembly/BareStack/README.md

 ## 🎯 What Is This?

-**BareStack** is a fully functional authentication system and system monitoring dashboard built with *just* PHP, SQLite, and vanilla JavaScript.
+**BareStack** is a fully functional authentication system and system monitoring dashboard built with *just* HTML, CSS, PHP, SQLite, and vanilla JavaScript.
 No build tools.
 No package managers.
 No framework fatigue.

 This is **real fullstack development** stripped down to its essence:
 - 🎨 **Frontend**: HTML, CSS, JavaScript (the actual web platform, not the framework-of-the-week)